Bedrock-OSS/bedrock-wiki/docs/scripting/script-server.md

     - kumja1
     - QuazChick
     - MindfulLearner
+    - Aevarkan
 ---

 ::: warning
 The Script API is currently in active development, and breaking changes are frequent.
-This page assumes the format of Minecraft 1.21.20
+This page assumes the format of Minecraft 1.26.10
 :::

 In Scripting API, most of the core features are implemented in the `@minecraft/server` module, which contains lots of methods to interact with Minecraft world, including entities, blocks, dimensions, and more.
 This article contains a basic introduction to some of the core API mechanics.
 For more detailed information please visit the [Microsoft documentation](https://learn.microsoft.com/en-us/minecraft/creator/scriptapi/minecraft/server/minecraft-server) pages.